jeff-hykin/Resh/README.md

 # Development / Contributing

-This app is still in alpha, and isn't abandoned.
+This app is still in alpha, just a demo.
 I reccomend checking back in the summer of 2024 to see if a stable verison is out.
-I will eventually develop a beta and full release.
+I will probably eventually develop a beta and full release.
 The current to-do list is
+* Switch to Tauri instead of Electron
+* Bundle and use deno instead of Node.js
-* Rewrite the codebase: clean, document, and simplify it
+* Rewrite the codebase: clean, document, and simplify
 * Add support for all interactive commands: `top`, `ssh`, etc
-* Port to linux
+* Port to Linux
-* Finish adding a full list of commands
+* Finish adding a full list of human commands

-The app is being built using Electron and Node.js.
+The existing app was built using Electron and Node.js.

 To run things youself or modify the existing code:
     install Node.js <br>